tideways/profiler/README.md

 ## Configuration

-For every application on the server you can create a file `/etc/qafooprofiler/$apiKey.ini`:
+For every application on the server you can optionally create a file `/etc/qafooprofiler/$apiKey.ini`:

     [general]
     sample_rate=20
+    enabled=1

     [calls]
     1=mysql_connect